Last updated on January 13th, 2023

 – Nora Dunn, The Professional Hobo (Nora was a guest on our Travel Lifestyles session on March 11, which also includes tips on protecting your identity and data with VPNs and RFID-enabled accessories.
 (You can watch the session or read the transcript!)

-While women prefer boutique hotels as the ‘safe’ option for travel, there are other alternatives to consider.
-Here are nine ways recommended by JourneyWomen that can help women reduce their travel costs, including hospitality exchanges, house-sitting or volunteering in trade for free accommodation.
-While many will continue to use homestays like Airbnb, new alternatives for women have emerged that are focused on providing women with safer options.
+While women prefer boutique hotels as the ‘safe’ option for travel, there are other alternatives to consider that can help you travel on a budget.
+Here are nine ways recommended by JourneyWoman readers that can help women reduce their travel costs, including hospitality exchanges, house-sitting or volunteering in trade for free accommodation.

 5W: Women Welcoming Women Worldwide (Hospitality Exchange)